msiesse/SimpleDither/README.md

 # SimpleDither

 This is a project about a simple dither algorithm.
-We're implementing The Floyd-Steinberg Dithering in Golang.
+We're implementing<a href="https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering"> The Floyd-Steinberg Dithering </a> in Golang.

 ## Instructions